 The scene of a tragedy: Loch Ard Cemetery, Victoria

 Location, location.
 This cemetery is set amidst coastal heathland perched atop cliffs above Loch Ard Gorge, one of the most impressive stretches along Australia’s famously scenic Great Ocean Road.** Yet it remains every bit the quiet, restful place you’d expect of a nineteenth-century burial ground.

-There were just two survivors, both teenagers: midshipman Tom, and Eva Carmichael, an Irish immigrant, who clung to a spar for hours before being washed into the nearby gorge.
-The pair took refuge in a cave before Tom managed to scale the towering limestone cliffs and seek help.
+There were just two survivors.
+Both happened to be teenagers: midshipman Tom, and Eva Carmichael, an Irish immigrant, who clung to a spar for hours before being washed into the nearby gorge.
+The pair took refuge in a cave before Tom managed to scale the towering limestone cliffs — no mean feat — and seek help.

 The bodies of Eva’s mother and sister were among the few victims recovered.
 A small burial area was chosen atop the cliffs and, in the words of a plaque on site, the victims’ remains were:

 … placed in coffins made from timber washed up in Loch Ard Gorge and buried in this cemetery.
 A cross of spars from the wreckage was erected over the graves and this was later replaced with headstones.

 Having lost her entire family to the tragedy, Eva returned to Ireland a few months later.